RenuSolanki/EasyABM.jl/docs/src/conwaygol.md

 ## Step 1: Create Agents and Model

 We work with only patches in this model.
-The size of the grid in the model created is 20x20 and `alive_percent` is the fraction of patches that are live initially.
+The size of the grid in the model created is 20x20 and `alive_percent` is the fraction of patches that are alive initially.

 ```julia
 model = create_2d_model(size = (20,20), alive_percent = 0.4)